DevMuhammed3/OpenChat/README.md

 This repository contains a small monorepo with a frontend (Vite + React), a backend (Express + Socket.io), and shared packages (`@openchat/lib`, `@openchat/components`).

-This README explains how to get the project running locally, developer recommendations, and CI setup.
+This README explains how to get the project running locally and developer recommendations.

 Requirements